 One of the more unusual symptoms linked to genital herpes is nerve pain down the leg, usually left leg pain.
-Herpes nerve pain is under-recognized by doctors, but many people living with the virus report this unusual symptom.
-Herpes neuralgia and left leg pain is actually a common side effect.
+Herpes nerve pain is under-recognized by doctors, but many people living with the virus report it.
+Herpetic neuralgia and left leg pain seem to be a fairly common side effect.

 Herpes Nerve Pain: Symptoms

 Herpes nerve pain and left leg pain can be extremely uncomfortable.
-Fortunately, these symptoms typically will fade within a week.
-Of course, you would probably still prefer to shorten that time frame!
+Fortunately, these symptoms typically will fade the same way outbreaks do.
+Of course, you would probably still prefer to shorten that time frame.

 Comfort: For immediate relief, you should of course avoid touching or lying on the area or wearing restrictive clothes.
-Taking a shower or lying still with a heating pad may also help.
+Taking a shower, a bath, or lying still with a heating pad may also help.

 Topical Creams: Creams that contain the active ingredient Capsaicin may stop the pain signals from reaching your brain.
-In fact, one such cream is used specifically for post-herpetic neuralgia related to shingles, another herpes virus.
-It’s called “Zostrix”.
-You can find it and other similar products here.
+In fact, one such cream is used specifically for post-herpetic neuralgia related to shingles, another for the herpes virus.

 Herpes leg pain and nerve pain seem to be fairly common among genital herpes sufferers, but that doesn’t mean many GPs are aware of it.
 It’s important to find a physician you trust to discuss your symptoms and treatment options.

 Fortunately, when treated like any prodrome symptom, herpes nerve pain is useful as a warning of an outbreak or a contagious period.
 By treating the symptoms like a regular herpes outbreak, the discomfort can be resolved quickly.